mighty-gerbils/gerbil/doc/reference/README.md

 If any part of this documentation is missing, out of date, or unclear, it's a bug;
-we know there are lots of such bugs, but if any one such bug bothers you particularly, contact us (by email, on IRC, etc.) to fix it, and we'll prioritize documenting those parts that are in demand.
+we know there are lots of such bugs, but if any one such bug bothers you particularly, contact us (by email, on Gitter or GitHub, etc.) to fix it, and we'll prioritize documenting those parts that are in demand.

 You too can help by submitting missing documentation, even if you don't fully understand how it works: